mikewebbtech/mikewebbtech-hugo/content/articles/2017/2017-02-10-arch-linux-uefi-install-on-nvme-drives.md

 ---
-title: "Arch Linux UEFI install on NVMe drives"
+title: Arch Linux UEFI install on NVMe drives
 date: 2017-02-10T15:45:36
-summary: "This guid has been created from memory and some notes I used when installing, I will validate as I will use this as a guide when I get around to..."
+summary: A guide  created from memory and some notes on how I installed Arch Linux (BTW) using UEFI settings, NVMe storage. and LVM filesystem.
+Grub now supports NVMe but not "exotic" filesystems like LVM or LUKS encryption as the root (/) filesystem
+draft:
+categories:
+  - home-lab
+tags:
+  - linux
+  - Arch
+  - solution
+series:
 ---
+# Arch Linux UEFI, NVMe and LVM install Guide

 This guid has been created from memory and some notes I used when installing, I will validate as I will use this as a guide when I get around to doing another Arch Linux install.
 Out of all the modern linux distributions I've been trying out, Arch Linux would have to be one of the more complex ones I've come across.
 It has a reputation for being "hard because you have to do everything yourself", which I think is a bit undeserved and and "not for newbies", which sounds like elitist drivel and counter intuitive really.
 I won't argue the point on it being complex, but that doesn't make it hard.
 The wiki and forums have had any stopping point I came across well and truely covered.
 It is the perfect modern Linux distribution for someone looking to learn the "how to's" of linux.